nguyendinhphongdx/aws-study/content/4-CreateEc2Server/_index.md

 #### Create EC2 server

-In this step, we will create 2 EC2 servers ( EC2 instances ) like the architecture below.
+In this step, we will create two EC2 servers (EC2 instances) like the architecture below.

 ![Create EC2](/images/4-CreateEc2Server/lab-3.4.png?featherlight=false&width=60pc)